enofex/taikai/README.md

 ## Contributing

 Interested in contributing?
 Check out our [Contribution Guidelines](https://github.com/enofex/taikai/blob/main/CONTRIBUTING.md) for details on how to get involved.
-Note, that we expect everyone to follow the [code of conduct](https://github.com/enofex/taikai/blob/main/CODE_OF_CONDUCT.md).
+Note, that we expect everyone to follow the [Code of Conduct](https://github.com/enofex/taikai/blob/main/CODE_OF_CONDUCT.md).

 ### What you will need